These friendly face scammers usually approach tourists near historical and religious monuments and places that can be visited.

 - If you hire one of these “amateur” guides (since not all of them are scammers), in addition to all the previous rules, explicitly ask for the information you need (like what you are going to visit) and negotiate a fair price.

 My gold rule is, with few exceptions, the following.
-The more they insist on asking you to follow them and make you change direction the more likely they are scammers.
+The more they insist on asking you to follow them and make you change your direction the more likely they are scammers.

 4) Extras and Thoughts